infectiouscontent/vite-typescript-openai-api-development/README.md

-# TYPESCRIPT OPENAI API TESTING
+# VITE TYPESCRIPT OPENAI API DEVELOPMENT

 Use Typescript and Vite to interface with the OpenAI API.